|

 after graduation in 2006, then received a masters degree from the

-University of Wisconsin, and is now a Ph.D. candidate in sustainable
+University of Wisconsin, and recently a Ph.D. in sustainable agriculture and agronomy.

 former postdoc, has been teaching at local colleges since 2004.